smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

 @![android, javaSE, javaEE]
 ### Implementing the Keyboard Listeners
-Using the `KeyboardListener` involves two implementing five methods
+Using the `KeyboardListener` involves implementing five methods:

 ```java
 KeyboardListener keyboardListener = new KeyboardListener() {